-Special-Status Species: Plants and animals that are legally protected under the Federal Endangered Species Act of 1973, the California Endangered Species Act, or other regulations, such as those species that meet the definitions of rare or endangered under CEOA Guidelines Section 15380 and Section 15125.
+Special-Status Species: Plants and animals that are legally protected under the Federal Endangered Species Act of 1973, the California Endangered Species Act, or other regulations, such as those species that meet the definitions of rare or endangered under CEQA Guidelines Sections 15380 and 15125.

 Spiral: A curve of variable radius used to connect a straight section of track with the radius of the body of the curve.
-Sometimes call a transition or a transition spiral in European publications.
+Sometimes called a transition or a transition spiral in European publications.

-State Implementation Plan (SIP): Statewide plan for complying with the federal CAA.
-The SIP consists of a narrative, rules, and agreements that California will use to clean up polluted areas.
+State Implementation Plan (SIP): Statewide plan for complying with the federal Clean Air Act.
+The SIP consists of narrative, rules, and agreements that California will use to clean up polluted areas.

-State Streambeds: CDFG has not released an official definition of lake or streambed; therefore, the extent of the area regulated under Section 1602 remains undefined.
-However, CDFG jurisdiction generally includes the streambed and bank, the adjacent floodplain, and riparian vegetation.
+State Streambeds: CDFG has not released an official definition of lake or streambed and therefore the extent of the area regulated under Section 1602 remains undefined.
+However, CDFG jurisdiction generally includes the streambed and bank, together with the adjacent floodplain and riparian vegetation

-State Transportation Improvement Program (STIP): A multiyear capital improvement program of transportation projects on and off the state highway system, funded with revenues from the State Highway Account and other funding sources.
-STIP programming generally occurs every 2 years.
+State Transportation Improvement Program (STIP): A multi-year capital improvement program of transportation projects on and off the state highway system, funded with revenues from the State Highway Account and other funding sources.
+STIP programming generally occurs every two years.